Head of Department

 Sussex success in the Sociology rankings

 For parents and students alike, the subject rankings in the UK’s broadsheet press have become a key part of decision-making when choosing the right university for a particular subject.
 Always happy to be judged alongside our peers, Sussex is a strong performer in a wide range of subject areas and our Sociology faculty has become a regular feature at the top end of the tables.

 In the Times Good University Guide 2013, for example, we are ranked 8th in the UK for Sociology.
 In the Complete University Guide 2014, we have been rising steadily through the rankings and Sociology is in 9th spot for 2014.

-We have also performed consistently well in the Guardian subject rankings moving up 10 places to 10th in the Guardian University Guide 2014.
+We have also performed consistently well in the Guardian subject rankings, and for 2016 we are ranked 14th in the UK for Sociology.
 On a global level, the QS subject rankings judge us to be within the top 100 providers in the world.

 In 2013’s National Student Survey, our Sociology students scored us 3rd in the UK for student satisfaction and 5th in the UK for academic support, out of 79 departments.